PlotPyStack/guidata/doc/overview.rst

   and to serialize and deserialize them (i.e. save and load them to/from HDF5, JSON or INI files)

+* update and restore a data set to/from a dictionary

 This library aims to provide these features thanks to automatic graphical user interface generation for data set editing and display.
 Widgets inside GUIs are automatically generated depending on each data item type.